 It is anticipated that many Environmental Science majors will interact with programs of the National Center of Water Quality Research (NCWQR).
-The laboratory has a staff of eleven full-time researchers and technicians involved in chemical, biological, and hydrological studies.
+The laboratory has a staff of eleven fulltime researchers and technicians involved in chemical, biological, and hydrological studies.
 NCWQR programs center on the collection, analysis and interpretation of environmental data necessary for improved water resource management in the Great Lakes Basin and Ohio River basins.
 Much of the NCWQR's research focuses on assessing the impacts of agricultural land use on water resources and on evaluating the effectiveness of agricultural pollution abatement programs.
 The laboratory's research programs are supported by governmental agencies, industries, and foundations.

-Major (34 semester hours): ENS 101, 101L, 300 (Junior-level discipline specific communication requirement) and 334 (Senior Capstone Experience); BIO 205, 213; CHM 205; GEO 250, 308 and 350.
+Major (34 semester hours): ENS 101, 101L, 300 and 334 (Senior Capstone Experience); BIO 205, 213; CHM 205; GEO 250, 308 and 350.